xbelanch/2.0verload/cap5.markdown

 >WYSIWYG editors are already available for MediaWiki through extensions, but the potential for corrupting the data that makes up Wikipedia's encyclopedic content is very real.
 Avoiding that scenario is primarily what lead the Initiative to discount a switch to WYSIWYG, at least within the scope of the project.^[[Can $890,000 Make MediaWiki Useful?
 (2009)](http://www.readwriteweb.com/archives/can_890000_make_mediawiki_useful.php)]

-## Hacia nuevas maneras de gestionar las versiones
+## La gestión de versiones como parte de la conversación

 En el artículo [[http://tommorris.org/blog/2008/03/09#pid2761430|How to build the perfect wiki]], Tom Morris arremete contra la mayoría de los sistemas wikis conocidos cuando los utiliza como wikis personales: no puede trabajar con ellos debido sobretodo a: